sdsc/sdsc-summer-institute-2022/2.5_data_management/DISCLAIMERS.md

 ### :running: on :penguin:

 HPC and advanced CI run on Linux.
 If you don't believe me, then look no further than [the latest statistics from the TOP500](https://www.top500.org/statistics/list) --- a list of the most powerful supercomputers in the world.
 Therefore, in this session we will use --- *almost exclusively* --- standard command-line tools and applications that are available for [Unix-like](https://en.wikipedia.org/wiki/Unix-like) operating systems such as Linux and macOS.
-While you will have remote access to Linux on Expanse today via the training account you were provided for the Summer Institute this week, you will also need access to a \*nix environment on your personal computer to complete some of the exercies we'll work through during this session.
+While you will have remote access to a Linux environment on Expanse today via the training account you were provided for the Summer Institute, you will also need access to a \*nix environment on your personal computer to complete some of the exercies we'll work through during this session.

 *Recommendation for Windows users*: Install the [Windows Subsystem for Linux](https://docs.microsoft.com/en-us/windows/wsl) on your personal computer.